govtmirror/cybergis-scripts/README.md

 ## Contributing

-HIU is currently not soliciting pull requests for this repository.
+HIU is currently not accepting pull requests for this repository.

 ## License
 This project constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.